meeramenon07/100-days-of-code/log.md

 Day 12.
 April 12, 2019
 *** Today's progress : Instead of going forward with the next chapter set, I decided to do revision of the past few weeks' chapters on basic java scrript, es6 and regex so that i can remember the codes better
-Today- I finished revision of basic java script from my hand written notes
+Today- I finished revision of basic java scr ipt from my hand written notes

 Day 13, April 13, 2019
 *** Today's progress : I did my second day of revising ES and Regex